cartovista/cartovista-cloud-restapi-python-clients/docs/DataRowApi.md

 > ApiCreateUpdateReport data_row_create_update_data_rows(body, data_table_identifier, tenant_url_code)

 Creates new data rows or updates them if they already exists in the table.
 A subset of the columns can be used.
 A layer's table can be used.

+This request first needs the identifier of the data table to update. * It can be retrieved from the get request `/{tenantUrlCode}/api/v2/DataTables`.
+This will return all data tables and you can find yours within the list.
+It also needs the identifiers of the data columns to update.
+Please note that the unique identifier column needs to be included. * They can be retrieved from the get request `/{tenantUrlCode}/api/v2/DataTables/{dataTableIdentifier}/details`.
+You will want the uniqueIdentifier of the dataColumns section.
+For example, the request `/tenantName/api/v2/DataTable/00000000-0000-0000-0000-000000000001/createUpdateDataRows` with the body ```json [  {   \"dataColumnsIdentifiers\": [    \"Id\",    \"NewValue\"   ],   \"values\": [    1,    \"Test1\"   ]  },  {   \"dataColumnsIdentifiers\": [    \"Id\",    \"NewValue\"   ],   \"values\": [    2,    \"Test2\"   ]  }, ] ``` will update the rows with Id 1 and 2 with their new values.
+In this example, Id is the unique column identifier.

 ### Example
 ```python